unitedcctv/3dpE/README.md

 cd /home/pi
 git clone git://github.com/unitedcctv/3dpE.git

-#forever keeps our printerface running even if it crashes, and creates a logfile.
-sudo npm install -g forever@0.9.2
+forever keeps our printerface running even if it crashes, and creates a logfile. sudo npm install -g forever@0.9.2

-#now actually fire it up, put this line in /etc/rc.local to have it on boot
+start server
 cd /home/pi/3dpE/server && forever start server.js
+put this line in /etc/rc.local to start it when the RPi boot.